NeelM0906/Chalo/README.md

-# Local Wander - Custom Recommendation Engine
+# Chalo - Custom Recommendation Engine

 A modular travel discovery application with a React frontend and Python FastAPI backend.
 Users can discover hyper-local adventures and itineraries powered by a custom recommendation engine.